ayushpatel2004/Task_Management/README.md

 The project is deployed on Replit.

-##Requirements
+## Requirements
-+Python
++ Python
-+Node.js
++ Node.js

-##Contributors
+## Contributors
-+Akanksha Swati
++ Akanksha Swati
-+Arya Deshmukh
++ Arya Deshmukh
-+Ayush Patel
++ Ayush Patel
-+Shinjan Chaturvedi
++ Shinjan Chaturvedi

-##Future Scope
+## Future Scope
-+The project can be further developed to enable features like deadline.
++ The project can be further developed to enable features like deadline.
-+The points system can be introduced which can be used to maintain streaks and identify dedicated employees.
++ The points system can be introduced which can be used to maintain streaks and identify dedicated employees.
-+Individual to-do list feature can also be implemented.
++ Individual to-do list feature can also be implemented.